NSLS-II-LIX/py4xs/docs/index.md

-# py4xs overview
+#

-py4xs is a collection of python modules that are developed for processing x-ray scattering data.
-It provides the following functionalities:
+py4xs is a collection of python modules for processing x-ray scattering data.
+It aims to takes the experiemntal data from raw detector images to a form that can be further analyzed using generic numerical tools, by taking into account the configuration of the x-ray scattering instrumentation.

+The development of py4xs started at the X9 beamline at NSLS and continuted at the LiX beamline after the transition to NSLS-II, where it is being actively used for processing data in solution scattering and microbeam mapping experiments.

+py4xs provides the following generic functionalities:

 * **Recipracal coordinates translation** Once the scattering geometry is defined, the recipracal coordinates for each detector pixel is calculated.
 Functions are provided to translate the data into maps of various coordinates.

-* **Plotting** Scattering data are plotted using matplotlib with awareness of scattering
+* **Plotting** Scattering data are plotted using matplotlib with awareness of the experimental configuration

 * **Solution scattering** Support for azimuthal average, merging of data from multiple detectors, and buffer scattering subtraction.

-* **Data processing GUIs** These are provided as functions that run within Jupyter notebooks.

 * **HDF5 packaging** All information relevant to the scattering experiment, including scattering geometry, raw data, and processed data, can be packaged into a single